tedneward/Azgaarnoth/Classes/Fighter/Scout.md

 ## Combat Superiority
 At 3rd level, you gain a set of abilities that are fueled by special dice called superiority dice.

-***Superiority Dice***.
-You have four superiority dice, which are d8s.
+***Superiority Dice.*** You have four superiority dice, which are d8s.
 A superiority die is expended when you use it.
 You regain all of your expended superiority dice when you finish a long or short rest.

 You gain another superiority die at 7th level and one more at 15th level.